Droplet rebounds off a fluid bath at low Weber numbers: Introduction

-Despite this breadth of applications, accurately capturing the dynamics of droplet impacts, particularly on deformable interfaces, presents significant challenges.
-Starting with the seminal work of \citet{Worthington1882}, research efforts have sought to understand the plethora of phenomena observed when droplets impact solid and liquid surfaces \citep{Josserand2016-2AnnualReviews,REIN199361}.
-The majority of these efforts have focused on moderate and high Weber number impacts, which can result in spreading, retraction, or splashing \citep{Yarin2006} for impacts on solid surfaces, and may additionally lead to corona splashing and coalescence on liquid surfaces \citep{highspeed_thoroddsen_2008,kavehpour2015,Burzynski_Roisman_Bansmer_2020}.
-Notably, coalescence is primarily governed by the presence and drainage of a thin film of air separating the droplet and bath during impact \citep{CouderEtAl2005Noncoalescence,Yarin2006,kavehpour2015}.
-At moderate Weber numbers impacting droplets partially or fully rebound \citep{AlventosaEtAl2023,Burzynski_Roisman_Bansmer_2020}, provided that the separating gas film does not thin below a critical thickness \citep{sprittles2024dropbounces, SprittlesImpact2020}.
-The outcome of an impact event depends critically upon the substrate.
-For example, by heating or coating a solid substrate the surface may be rendered non-wetting and promote droplet rebound \citep{Onda1996FractaSurfaces, GabbardEtAl2025}.
-For droplet-bath impacts, coalescence can be delayed indefinitely by vertically oscillating the substrate, which replenishes the intervening air layer \citep{CouderEtAl2005Noncoalescence}.
+Since the seminal work of \citet{Worthington1882}, researchers have sought to understand droplet impacts on a wide range of surfaces \citep{Josserand2016-2AnnualReviews,REIN199361}.
+The majority of these efforts have focused on moderate and high Weber number impacts, which can result in spreading, retraction, or splashing \citep{Yarin2006} for impacts on solid surfaces, and also corona splashing and coalescence on liquid surfaces \citep{highspeed_thoroddsen_2008,kavehpour2015,Burzynski_Roisman_Bansmer_2020}.
+Notably, whether a droplet coalesces with a bath during impact depends upon whether the thin gas layer separating the liquid bodies can be sufficiently drained during their interaction \citep{CouderEtAl2005Noncoalescence,Yarin2006,kavehpour2015}.
+Thus, at high Weber numbers, coalescence is observed readily due to rapid gas layer drainage, while at moderate Weber numbers, impacting droplets partially or fully rebound \citep{AlventosaEtAl2023,Burzynski_Roisman_Bansmer_2020}, provided that the separating gas film does not thin below a critical thickness \citep{sprittles2024dropbounces, SprittlesImpact2020}.
+Interestingly, while reducing the bath height leads to substrate-independent rebound properties \citep{sanjay_jfm_2023,GabbardEtAl2025}, vertically oscillating the bath can replenish the intervening gas layer and sustain droplet bouncing \citep{CouderEtAl2005Noncoalescence}.